Mudi13/azure-governance-report/README.md

 # Azure Cloud Governance and Monitoring System

-This project demonstrates a simulated implementation of **cloud governance and monitoring** in **Microsoft Azure**, covering key governance areas such as cost monitoring, identity and access management (IAM), resource policies, and security best practices.
+This project demonstrates a simulated implementation of **cloud governance and monitoring** in **Microsoft Azure**, covering key governance areas such as cost monitoring, identity and access management (IAM), resource policies, monitoring, security, and backup best practices.
-Each module contains **step-by-step tasks**, **screenshots**, and a detailed `report.md` file.
+Each module contains **step-by-step tasks**, **screenshots**, and a detailed `report.md` file (or PDF in the case of Module 7).

 ---